thismarioperez/squarespace-project-boilerplate/README.md

 npm install
 ```

 All project dependencies should now be installed in the `node_modules` folder.
+A postinstall script will automatically clone the [Live Squarespace Template repository](https://PROJECT_URL.squarespace.com) and [Staging Squarespace Template repository](https://PROJECT_URL-staging.squarespace.com) into `dist/live` & `dist/staging`.